CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Glossary/Data Glossary.md

 The glossary will also help different parts of the business understand what data they are working with.
 If you find certain terminology hard to understand, the glossary will help describe what the intention behind certain data is.
 For example, if we wanted to know what the salesforce.accounting.isPaid value describes, we may set a description of "this details that a customer has paid on their end, but the money has not necessarily made it into our accounts yet.
 To see if the money is in our account, please use dinero.invoice.isPaid and check if it is true or false".

 The Business Glossary is a way to document and map common business terms into underlying queries against Vocabularies or potentially to more complex queries.
-The main value is to have a common set of business terms, but predominantly it is to fast-track requests for data when they are recieved.
+The main value is to have a common set of business terms, but predominantly it is to fast-track requests for data when they are received.
 As an example, without a business glossary, if a request came in to give all customer data to the sales team - it is most likely that a lot of research and meetings would be needed to get to the bottom of what is deemed a "Customer".
 If this is mapped into CluedIn already then it is simply a matter of choosing a Glossary term which will evaluate the underlying filter for you.

 The Glossary will also be able to handle more complex requirements such as "All Customers, what products they have purchased, and the invoices."
-You can imagine that this might be a bit harder to serve as we would need to know where this data is, how it connects (if it can at all) and then determin the model in which that request would like the data served.
-It might be that they want it in seperate files, it might be that they want it in a SQL database with all tables connected in a certain way or it might want it all as documents.
+You can imagine that this might be a bit harder to serve as we would need to know where this data is, how it connects (if it can at all) and then determine the model in which that request would like the data served.
+It might be that they want it in separate files, it might be that they want it in a SQL database with all tables connected in a certain way or it might want it all as documents.

 From a governance perspective CluedIn also tracks where this Glossary term is being utilised.
 Currently this will only be tracked if you use the Streams and if you use the Glossary term to consume the data.
 As soon as a Term is used in a Stream, Data Mart or Cleaning Project - it will be linked as a Linked Asset.